EmmyGames/GeneralGit/README.md

 #### Never Use Spaces
 Re-enforcing [2.1.1](#2.1.1), never use spaces.
 Spaces can cause various engineering tools and batch processes to fail.
 Ideally your project's root also contains no spaces and is located somewhere such as `D:\Project` instead of `C:\Users\My Name\My Documents\Unity Projects`.

-<a name="2.1.3"></a>
-#### Never Use Unicode Characters And Other Symbols
-If one of your game characters is named 'Zoë', its folder name should be `Zoe`.
-Unicode characters can be worse than [Spaces](#2.1.2) for engineering tools and some parts applications don't support Unicode characters in paths either.

-Related to this, if your project has and your computer's user name has a Unicode character (i.e. your name is `Zoë`), any project located in your `My Documents` folder will suffer from this issue.
-Often simply moving your project to something like `D:\Project` will fix these mysterious issues.

-Using other characters outside `a-z`, `A-Z`, and `0-9` such as `@`, `-`, `_`, `,`, `*`, and `#` can also lead to unexpected and hard to track issues on other platforms, source control, and weaker engineering tools.

 <a name="structure-no-empty-folders"></a>
 #### No Empty Folders
 There simply shouldn't be any empty folders.
 They clutter the content browser.